Jamie Lynn Spears: Public image

 Spears has been featured in several fashion blogs and magazines such as Nylon, Seventeen, Teen Vogue, CosmoGirl, Teen People, Teen, Girls' Life, Mizz and Nickelodeon Magazine.
 Spears has appeared in commercials and print ads throughout her career.
-She appeared in television commercials for eKara, Pepsi and Clorox Bleach.
-In 2018, she appeared in an advertising campaign for Kraft with daughter Maddie.
+She appeared in television commercials for Hasbro's eKara karaoke headset, Pepsi and Clorox bleach.
+In 2018, she appeared in an advertising campaign and social media ads for Kraft Foods with daughter Maddie.

-Spears is popular on social media and endorses products such as beauty and wellness products on Instagram.
-She has partnered with FabFitFun, KiwiCo> and Teami Blends.
+Spears endorses beauty and wellness products on Instagram.
+She has partnered with FabFitFun subscription box, Smart Food popcorn and International Loops marketing agency.